Richard Klausner: Career

 In 1979, Klausner joined the National Institutes of Health (NIH) as a postdoctoral fellow.
 At age 30, Klausner was appointed to the chief of the cell biology and metabolism branch of the National Institute of Child Health and Human Development.

 In 1992, he directed the review of the NIH's intramural research programs, in which he recommended sweeping changes.
 He served as the director of the National Cancer Institute from 1995 to 2001, where he managed a staff of 5,000 employees and a budget of $4.5 billion.
 In total, he spent more than 20 years at the NIH.

 He left the NCI to become the founding director of the Case Institute of Health, Science and Technology of the Case Foundation.

 He was the managing partner of the biotech venture capital firm, the Column Group.

 From 2002 to 2005, he was the executive director of the Bill & Melinda Gates Foundation.

 He was a member of the Searle Scholars advisory board.
 He was a scientific advisor at the Fred Hutchinson Cancer Research Center.
 He has been an Advisor to the Presidents of the Academies for counter-terrorism and a liaison to the White House Office of Science & Technology Policy, and was the chief strategy advisor for USAID.

 Klausner co-founded Juno Therapeutics in 2013, GRAIL in 2015. and MindStrong Health in 2014.
 He was the chief medical officer of Illumina from 2013 to 2016.

+In 2022, Klausner co-founded Altos Labs and is currently Chief Scientist and Board Co-Chairman of the company.

 He was president of the American Society for Clinical Investigation from 1995 to 1996.